Environment Pick Up! Vol.01 Creating a Rich Seaweed Environment at Kansai International Airport

 Creation of a rich seaweed bed environment

-Kansai International Airport was built 5 km off the coast of Senshu in Osaka Bay, with the aim of mitigating aircraft noise issues.
+Kansai International Airport was built on an artificial island 5 kilometers off the Senshu coast in Osaka Bay to reduce aircraft noise.

 We have been creating a seaweed bed environment around the airport islands since the planning phase of the airport construction to achieve harmony with the marine environment and co-existence with nature.
 Seaweed beds are attracting attention, not only as a habitat for sea life but also for the effect of photosynthesis on reducing CO₂ emissions.